StigNygaard/xIFr/README.md

 In principle xIFr a "cross-browser compatible" webextension.
 While it currently _ain't_ available via Chrome Web Store, it still works with Chrome/Chromium based browsers if you install [the webextension](https://github.com/StigNygaard/xIFr/releases) directly from your local filesystem.
 However the _"deep search" functionality_ (described below) requires Firefox 63 (compatible) or newer.

-To create a browser extension from content of this repository, simply create a zip-file with content from the _WebExtension_ folder.
+To create a browser extension from this repository, simply create a zip-file with content from the _WebExtension_ folder.

 ![Screenshot](https://www.rockland.dk/img/xIFr100-1-1400x1050.jpg)